Stylback/home-server/README.md

 HSTS Subdomains:        No
 ```

 Save and visit `nginx.domain.tld`, you should be greeted with a log-in page.
+Now Go to `NPM -> Settings -> Default site -> Edit` and change it from `Congratulations Page` to `404 page`.

 ### Stream port for remote SSH